v-fox/live_opensuse_hsf/README.md

 ∀ you can build your own image by:
 	01) using openSUSE
 	02) having "kiwi" and "kiwi-desc-isoboot" packages installed
-	03) editing files, starting from 'source/' and 'create_appliance.sh', or not
+	03) editing files, starting from 'source/*' and 'create_appliance.sh'. or not
 	04) running `create_appliance.sh`
 	05) waiting quite a bit
 ∀ the process of development for this project is like this: